-- To get the lowest fees on offer you need to select the pay up-front option.
+- Pay up-front options offer the best savings.
 You can pay later, but online agents charge more for the privilege.
-However beware!
-Paying up front does come with risks.
-If your property doesn’t sell, you want to switch from that online estate agent or they go out of business (like eMoov did in 2018, and House Network did in 2019), then you’ll lose your money.
+Be aware that if your property doesn’t sell, you want to switch from that online estate agent, or they go out of business (like eMoov did in 2018, and House Network did in 2019), then you’ll lose your money.

-- Online estate agents also charge different amounts according to the package that you choose (ranging from ‘standard’ to ‘enhanced’ or ‘premium’, for example) so shopping around is important to ensure that you find the right package and price to suit your needs.
+- Prices vary depending on the package you choose.
+Packages often range from ‘standard’ to ‘enhanced’ or ‘premium’, so comparing online estate agent prices and packages is important to ensure that you find the right package and price to suit your needs.
 Make sure photography, floor plans, advertising on Rightmove and Zoopla, plus a For Sale board are all included in the basic package.
 Every other service they offer is likely to come at an additional charge.
 So make sure you do your sums and are only paying for additional services you want/need.

-- Be aware that ‘extras’ such as Energy Performance Certificates, premium listings on marketing portals, social media campaigns and accompanied viewings can incur additional (sometimes very expensive) fees.
+- Extras can mount up.
+Be aware that ‘extras’ such as Energy Performance Certificates, premium listings on marketing portals, social media campaigns and accompanied viewings can incur additional (sometimes very expensive) fees.

-- Also, always ask if the marketing of your property is for a fixed or unlimited period as some estate agents packages last six months, others a year.
+- Check the marketing period.
+Also, always ask if the marketing of your property is for a fixed or unlimited period as some estate agents packages last six months, others a year.

-Your local agent will know your local housing market better than anyone else so will be better equipped to do this.
-Ask at least 3 agents round to value the property and discuss marketing.
+Your local high street agent is likely to know your local housing market better than anyone else so will be well-equipped to give you a realistic valuation.
+Invite at least three agents round to value the property and discuss marketing.
 You never know, they may convince you not to go with an online agent.

 Just remember, that getting the right valuation is incredibly important, not only in terms of a final sale price, but also the speed of a sale.

-Our Estateagent4me tool is free and instantly allows you to find local agents and compare them in terms of how quickly they sell homes like yours, how often they achieve asking price and fees.
+Our Estateagent4me tool is free and instantly allows you to find local agents and compare them in terms of how quickly they sell homes like yours and how often they achieve asking price.